Contrast-Security-OSS/docs/content/user/vulns/TrackVulnFindings.md

 tags: "user UI track vulnerability findings management" -->

-Use Contrast's bugtracker integrations to send vulnerability data other members of your organization.
-Integrations allow you to plan and maintain timely patching to protect against attacks, as well as streamline your workflows by sending vulnerabilities directly to your tool to orchestrate standard development processes.
+Use Contrast's bugtracker integrations to send vulnerability data to other members of your organization.
+Integrations allow you to plan and maintain timely patching to protect against attacks, and help you streamline workflows by sending vulnerability information directly to your bugtracking tool.
 You can receive also [notifications](admin-orgsettings.html#org-notify) if Contrast finds any new high or critical vulnerabilities in your application.

 ## Integrations